saurabhbatra96/saurabhbatra96.github.io/_posts/2017-06-11-human-learning-machine-learning.md

 We achieved a perfectly average (it's tough being average at Tetris, believe me, I tried) bot without using a byte of data to tune our bot.

-However, it is tough to judge according which objective functions (rules) does the bot play better.
+However, it is tough to judge according to what objective functions (rules) does the bot play better.
 Awarding line clears may seem intuitive to you, but maybe the bot is already doing that by rewarding minimum aggregate height!

 Suppose we came up with an objective function of our own:
 {% highlight python %}
-f (aggrHeight, numLineClears, numHoles) = -heightMult*(aggrHeight) + lineMult*(numLineClears) - holeMult(numHoles)
+f(aggrHeight, numLineClears, numHoles) =
+  -heightMult*(aggrHeight) + lineMult*(numLineClears) - holeMult(numHoles)
 {% endhighlight %}